vvictor10/myflickr/README.md

 ## MyFlickr - Photo Viewer based on the Flickr Open API

-The app enables users to search for photos on the Flickr platform.
-Clicking on a search result item from the paginated list displays the image on a full screen, which can be viewed in Portrait and Landscape mode.
-The app also saves the photos data retrieved from Flickr in a local database, which is used a fallback during offline mode.
+This sample app enables users to search for photos on the Flickr platform.
+Clicking on a search result item from the infinitely scrolling paginated list displays the image on a full screen, which can be viewed in Portrait and Landscape mode.
+The app also saves the photos data retrieved from Flickr in a local database, which is used as a fallback during offline mode.

 #### Flickr Documentation
 https://www.flickr.com/services/api/flickr.photos.search.html